JonnyCBB/ECACOMSIG-ComputingSchool2015/Tutorial.md

 julia> Pkg.init() #This initializes the package repository on your local machine if it hasn't been done already julia> Pkg.add("Gadfly") #Any packages that Gadfly is dependent on will automatically be installed as well if they haven't been installed already
 ```
 **Note:** One of the cool things about the Julia language is that it has a built-in package manager.
 Notice that we organised our package repository within a Julia terminal, **not** a system terminal.
-So we don't need external distributions (such as Anaconda, Canopy or Python(x,y)) to organise the package management for us.
+So we don't need external distributions (such as Anaconda, Canopy or Python(x,y) for Python) to organise the package management for us.
 All packages are hosted on [Github](https://github.com/) and you can see all registered packages on the [Julia Packages page.](http://pkg.julialang.org/)

 ###Plotting Functions
 Now that _Gadfly_ has been installed we need to import it in our current Julia session.
 We can do this by typing the following (Gadfly takes a little while for the first plot)
 ```julia
 using Gadfly
 ```
 so let's think of something to plot.
-How about plotting the sine function between $0$ and $2\pi$
+How about plotting the sine function between 0 and 2π
 ```julia
 plot(sin, 0, 2π)
 ```
 Notice that we haven't needed to import anything to use the sine function (unlike for Python).
-This is because has been developed with the needs of scientific/technical developers in mind and hence the sine function, along with many other commonly used scientific/mathematical functions, is included in the standard library.
+This is because Julia has been developed with the needs of scientific/technical developers in mind and hence the sine function, along with many other commonly used scientific/mathematical functions, is included in the standard library.
 For a full list see the [Julia Standard Library page.](http://julia.readthedocs.org/en/latest/stdlib/)

 The other thing to notice is that Gadfly uses a [D3](http://d3js.org/) backend so the plots are interactive.
 Try dragging and zooming in and out of the plot.